ppgorecki/SuperNet/README.md

 supnet -N odt.log --detectclass
 ```

-## Development variants

 ### Display tree cache

-When compiling with macro DTCACHE `make supnet_dtcache` option `--maxdisplaytreecachesize SIZE` will limit the number of stored nodes in the cache.
+By default DTCACHE is enabled since version 0.10.
+Compile with macro NODTCACHE to obtain non-cached version.
+Option `--maxdisplaytreecachesize SIZE` will limit the number of stored nodes in the cache.
 The default is `1000000` nodes.

 ```
-make supnet_dtcache
-supnet_dtcache  --maxdisplaytreecachesize 5000000 ...
+supnet  --maxdisplaytreecachesize 5000000 ...
 ```

 ### Limit the number of improvements